Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Experiments on real and simulated crystals, and a discussion

 \section{Experiments on real and simulated crystals, and a discussion}

-This section shows that exact Algorithm~\ref{alg:bridge_length} for the bridge length substantially improves the upper bound $\be(S)\leq r(U)$ from Lemma~3.7 in \cite{anosova2022recognition}.

-Table~\ref{tab:T2crystals} reports the bridge lengths computed by Algorithm~\ref{alg:bridge_length} on the real crystals from Fig.~\ref{fig:T2crystals}.
+This section discusses experiments computing the exact bridge length $\be(S)$ for 5679 simulated and 5 real nanoporous crystals in Fig.~\ref{fig:T2crystals} reported in Nature paper \cite{pulido2017functional}.
+Table~\ref{tab:T2crystals} contains the bridge lengths computed by Algorithm~\ref{alg:bridge_length} on the crystals from Fig.~\ref{fig:T2crystals} given by their codes in the Cambridge Structural Database (CSD).
 The names of T2 polymorphs refer to the crystalline forms $\al,\be,\ga,\de,\ep$ based on the same molecule T2.
-The IDs starting from 6-letter codes in the first column of Table~\ref{tab:T2crystals} refer to the Cambridge Structural Database \cite{taylor2019million}.
+The crystal IDs starting from 6-letter codes in the first column of Table~\ref{tab:T2crystals} refer to the Cambridge Structural Database \cite{taylor2019million}.

 Note that the polymorph T2-$\ga$ contains four slightly different versions in the CSD (DEBXIT01$\dots$04) because their crystal structures were determined at different temperatures.
 The seven versions DEBXIT01$\dots$07 with the same 6-letter code may look similar even for experts.
-Actually, T2-$\de$ (SEMDIA) was deposited later than others because even the original authors confused this polymorph with earlier crystals, which was detected by the structural invariants in \cite{edelsbrunner2021density}.
+The polymorph T2-$\de$ (SEMDIA) was deposited later than others because even the original authors confused this polymorph with earlier crystals.
+This confusion was detected by density functions from \cite{edelsbrunner2021density}, computed by \cite{smith2022practical}.
+The underlying density invariants turned out to be incomplete by Example~11 in \cite{anosova2022density}, but were explicitly described for all periodic sequences of intervals in $\R$ \cite{anosova2023density}.